Islamic Army–Al-Qaeda conflict: Open conflict

 Fighting magnified in the Spring of 2007.
 In early April the Islamic Army severed its ties with ISI after claiming that its members had been threatened by the group.
 Later in the month, the Islamic Army accused the ISI of killing at least 30 Islamic Army fighters, as well as members of Jamaat Ansar al-Sunna and the Mujahideen Army.
-In the face of escalating conflict, the Islamic Army called on Osama Bin Laden to personally intervene to reign in al-Qaeda in Iraq.
+In the face of escalating conflict, the Islamic Army called on Osama bin Laden to personally intervene to reign in al-Qaeda in Iraq.
 In May 2007 the Anbar Salvation Council claimed to have killed Abu Ayyub al-Masri, which was dispelled by an audio tape released by the group in response, which also denied claims of fighting between the various groups.
 In late May 2007 US forces released dozens of Iraqis who had been tortured by Al-Qaeda as part of its intimidation campaign.

 By June open gun-battles between the various groups had reached Baghdad.

 Breakdown in the ceasefire

 Whilst the Islamic Army and Al-Qaeda had agreed on a ceasefire in June 2007, reports circulated of fighting between the Islamic Army and Al-Qaeda around Samarra in October and November 2007.
 Coalition forces later claimed the operations involved Iraqi and Coalition personnel, as opposed to the Islamic Army.
-Some news outlets at the time also reported, despite Islamic Army objections, that the Islamic Army had begun working with the Coalition as part of the wider awakening.
+Some news outlets at the time also reported, despite Islamic Army objections, that the Islamic Army had begun working with the Coalition as part of the wider awakening but such claims were refuted by the Islamic Army many times.